boxbackup/boxi/Readme.md

 - openssl (version 0.9.7a or higher, with development libraries)
 - libncurses-devel (version 5, for boxbackup)
 - gcc, g++ and libstdc++-devel
-- wxWindows (version 2.6.x or later, with development libraries)
+- wxWidgets (version 2.6.x or later, with development libraries)
 - CppUnit (version 1.10.2 or later, with development libraries)

 If you are working from a CVS checkout, you will also need: